 Based on the Theory of Planned Behavior (TPB) which was sparked by Ajzen (2011), an interest can be formed from the existence of a good attitude towards a behavior.
 The attitude towards a behavior is initiated by the existence of several factors, one of which is the information factor.
 In the context of this study, green advertising is reflected as a factor providing information, which will then shape consumer attitudes toward an object, namely the environment.
 Environmental attitudes will then influence the formation of consumer intentions or interest in buying environmentally friendly products.

 Previous research related to the role of environmental attitudes in mediating the influence of green advertising on the intention to buy environmentally friendly products was conducted by Amallia et al. (2021) indicates that attitudes are capable of providing a full mediating effect.
 The research conducted by Kartawinata et al. (2020) found that consumer attitudes have a full mediating role between the influence of the marketing mix on the intention to buy environmentally friendly products.

+This research shows that high consumer demand for beauty products, especially beauty care products, has increased plastic waste production.
+Even though there is an increase in consumer awareness about the importance of environmentally friendly products, the awareness and participation of the Indonesian people in waste management still need to be improved.
+The percentage of waste that ends up in landfills and is disposed of illegally is much higher than that of recycled waste.
+This issue shows a gap between awareness of the importance of waste management and the actions taken by the community.
+This research combines two crucial environmental problems today: global warming and poor waste management.
+This research shows increased consumer awareness and concern for eco-friendly beauty products and their interest in using them.

 LITERATURE REVIEW